DeepSenseCA/echofilter/docs/source/usage_guide.rst

 Windows operating system, and a fully operational Echoview application (i.e. with an Echoview dongle).
 The CSV file format can be processed without Echoview, but must be generated in advance from the .EV file on a system with Echoview.
-The CSV files must contain raw Sv data (without thresholding or masking) and in the format produced by exporting Sv data from Echoview.
+The CSV files must contain raw :term:`Sv` data (without thresholding or masking) and in the format produced by exporting Sv data from Echoview.
 These raw CSV files can be exported using the utility ev2csv, which is provided as a separate executable in the echofilter package.

 If the input path is a directory, all files in the directory are processed.
 By default, all subdirectories are recursively processed;